Executor of Estate Responsibilities: A Complete Checklist

 Tax obligations

-- File the deceased's final federal income tax return (typically due April 15 of the following year)
+- File the deceased's final federal income tax return (Form 1040) — covers January 1 through the date of death, due April 15 of the following year

 - File any required state income tax returns

-- Determine whether an estate tax return is required — the federal threshold is high, but some states have lower limits
+- Determine whether a federal estate tax return is required — the federal exemption is approximately $13.99 million for 2025 (adjusted annually for inflation); some states have lower limits.
+Confirm the current threshold with a tax professional.

 - Keep detailed records of all estate income and expenses throughout the administration period